theima/ein/README.md

   const child: Node<ExampleChild> = node.createChild(actionMap, childTranslator);
 ```

 If the model being watched is removed or if the translator returns `undefined` the child node will be completed.
 After it has been completed a new one will have to be created to watch that part of the model again.
 This also means that if the model is `undefined` when creating the child it will immediately be completed and unsubscribe from its parent.
-That can in turn [complete the parent](#unsubscribing).

-#### Unsubscribing
+#### Disposing

-The nodes have a reference count on the active subscriptions, when there is no more active subscriptions the node will complete and will no longer send any updates.
-This means if one subscription should be unsubscribed and a new one added it is important to add the new subscription first.
-If not the node might be completed when the first subscription is unsubscribed.
+When a child no longer is needed it should be removed by calling `dispose` on the node.
+This will complete the nodes streams and updates will no longer change the nodes.

 ### Translator